artela-network/artela-docs/docs/Core-Concepts/02-Aspect-Programming.md

 ## 2. Aspect Abilities

-As a specific technical implementation of blockchain scalability under the Chain-Native Pattern, Aspect is not a replacement for Smart Contract, but a supplement to Smart Contract technology.
+Aspect, as an actual technical implementation of blockchain extensibility under the Chain-Native pattern, is not a substitute for Smart Contracts, but a complement to them.

-Aspect brings application extension capabilities beyond Smart Contract to developers, and from a technical perspective, the specific capabilities of Aspect include but are not limited to:

-- Custom transaction signature verification: Aspect supports developers to implement custom logic to verify the signature of all transactions.
-- Custom account verification: Aspect supports developers to implement custom logic to verify accounts.
-- Transaction insertion: Aspect supports developers to implement custom logic and insert execution before and after Smart Contract transactions.
-- Transaction rollback: Aspect supports developers to implement transaction rollback for Smart Contract.
-- Custom transaction fee strategy: Aspect supports developers to implement custom transaction fee payment logic.
-- Asynchronous transaction: Aspect supports developers to implement asynchronous transaction transactions.
-- Contract invocation (read-only): Aspect supports developers to call the read-only interface of Smart Contract to read the state of the target Smart Contract.
-- Transaction pool interception: Aspect supports developers to implement custom logic to intercept transactions that do not meet expected criteria before entering the transaction pool.
-- Pre- and post-execution read-write set acquisition: Aspect supports developers to obtain the pre- and post-execution read-write set data of Smart Contract transactions.
-- Call stack acquisition during transaction execution: Aspect supports developers to obtain call stack information during Smart Contract transaction execution.
-- World state reading: Aspect supports developers to read the WorldState data of the blockchain network.
-- Event output: Aspect supports developers to output blockchain standard events (Event).
-- Upgrades: Aspect supports developers to implement multi-versioning and version management control.
+What sets Aspects apart from smart contracts is their ability to manage the entire lifecycle of a transaction and interact with the base processing context.
+The following are just a few examples of what Aspects can do:

+- Customize the transaction validation process.
+- Integrate middleware natively.
+- Construct blocks with customized rules.
+- Access the execution context and create reliable asynchronous tasks.

 ---

 ## 3. Aspect Benefits

-Under the Chain-Native Pattern, by abstracting and encapsulating non-functional requirements of the blockchain system, the various modules of the system can be separated and independently maintained, thereby improving the maintainability and scalability of the system.

-The Artela team combines the idea of aspect-oriented programming with the blockchain system, bringing the following advantages:
+Aspects can enhance the functionality of dApps and support the construction of complex protocols in a modular way, simplifying complexity.
+The advantages are as the following:

-- Enhance the functionality of decentralized applications: Developers can easily implement the non-functional requirements of decentralized applications through Aspect, such as security checks/external data synchronization/reliable timing tasks, etc., supplementing the ability that Smart Contract alone cannot achieve, thereby enhancing the functionality of decentralized applications.
+- **Enhanced functionalities:** Developers can easily implement non-functional features such as security checks, off-chain data synchronization, and reliable scheduled tasks through Aspects.
+This completes the capabilities of Smart Contracts, thus enhancing the functionality of decentralized applications.
-- Enhance the management ability of the transaction lifecycle: Artela provides rich extension points at the blockchain base layer, and Aspect can add custom processing logic to transactions before/after packaging, before/after execution, giving Aspect management control over the entire lifecycle of transactions.
+- **Enhanced transaction lifecycle management:** Artela provides rich extension join points at the blockchain base layer.
+Before/after transaction processing and execution, Aspects can add customized process logic to transactions, giving Aspects control over the entire lifecycle of the transaction.
-- Reduce the code complexity of decentralized applications: For public processing logic such as risk transaction interception, developers can choose to host it in public Aspect, which can not only reduce the code complexity of decentralized applications, but also reduce bytecode size and save deployment costs.
+- **Reduced code complexity:** For common processing logic such as malicious transaction filtering, developers can choose to host it on a public Aspect.
+This not only reduces the complexity of decentralized application code but also saves deployment costs by reducing byte code size.
-- Increase the maintainability and scalability of decentralized applications: Developers can use Aspect to separate the functional and non-functional requirements of decentralized applications for separate management and logical decoupling, making it easier to maintain and expand decentralized applications.
+- **Increased maintainability and scalability:** Developers can separate the functional and non-functional features of a dApp with Aspect to perform logic decoupling, making the maintenance and scaling of the dApp easier.
-- Improve the security of decentralized applications: Developers can implement more accurate and efficient security check strategies through Aspect: identifying risk transactions, pre- and post-execution verification of state data, and other functions, thereby improving the overall security of decentralized applications.
+- **Improved security:** Developers can implement more accurate and efficient security check strategies with Aspects, such as malicious transaction identification and pre/post-execution state data verification, enhancing the overall security of the dApp.
-- Support customization while maintaining the composability of decentralized applications: Unlike AppChain, Aspect does not need to maintain the composability with other decentralized applications through cross-chain, and the in-chain composability has higher efficiency and accuracy, while developers can still deeply customize their decentralized applications.
+- **Customization without sacrificing composability:** Unlike AppChain, Aspects do not need to maintain composability with other decentralized applications through cross-chain communication.
+The on-chain composability has higher efficiency and accuracy, allowing developers to still deeply customize their dApp.